JPMoffett/Mars-Clock/README.md

 - SOL counter: The displayed SOL number is the integer part of MSD, essentially counting how many sols have passed since a fixed reference date.

 So every second of the Mars clock corresponds to about 1.0275 Earth seconds, keeping it synchronized with actual Martian time.

+Open marsclock.png to see what it looks like.